De Oratore: General culture is sufficient

 This heavy requirements can discourage more than encourage persons and should more properly be applied to actors than to orators.

-Indeed, the audience listens to us, the orators, the most of the times, even if we are hoarse, because the subject and the lawsuit captures the audience; on the contrary, if Roscius has a little bit of hoarse voice, he is booed.
+Indeed, the audience listens to us, the orators, most of the time, even if we are hoarse, because the subject and the lawsuit captures the audience; on the contrary, if Roscius has a little bit of hoarse voice, he is booed.

 Eloquence has many devices, not only the hearing to keep the interest high and the pleasure and the appreciation.

 Practical exercise is fundamental

 Antonius agrees with Crassus for an orator, who is able to speak in such a way to persuade the audience, provided that he limits himself to the daily life and to the court, renouncing to other studies, although noble and honourable.

 Let him imitate Demosthenes, who compensated his handicaps by a strong passion, dedition and obstinate application to oratory.

 He was indeed stuttering, but through his exercise, he became able to speak much more clearly than anyone else.

 Besides, having a short breath, he trained himself to retain the breath, so that he could pronounce two elevations and two remissions of voice in the same sentence.

 We shall incite the young to use all their efforts, but the other things that you put before, are not part of the duties and of the tasks of the orator.

 Crassus replied: "You believe that the orator, Antonius, is a simple man of the art; on the contrary, I believe that he, especially in our State, shall not be lacking of any equipment, I was imaging something greater.

 On the other hand, you restricted all the task of the orator within borders such limited and restricted, that you can more easily expose us the results of your studies on the orator's duties and on the precepts of his art.

 But I believe that you will do it tomorrow: this is enough for today and Scaevola too, who decided to go to his villa in Tusculum, will have a bit of a rest.
 Let us take care of our health as well".

 All agreed and they decided to adjourn the debate.